 Prior to your surgery, Dr. McCracken and his team will give you detailed instructions about aftercare following your endoscopic brow lift surgery.
 Instructions will include how to care for the surgical site and incisions, pain medications that may be used to handle discomfort, and when you may resume normal activity.

-Dr. McCracken will meet with you to assess your individual situation and discuss brow lift surgery.
-Request an appointment online or call the McCracken Eye and Face Institute’s Boulder, Colorado or Parker, Colorado office today to schedule an appointment for a consultation with Dr. Michael McCracken.
-During your consultation you can learn about the many facial rejuvenation procedures available, including blepharoplasty, mid-facelift, Botox injections and more.
+Dr. McCracken will meet with you to assess your individual situation and discuss forehead lift surgery.
+Request an appointment online or call the McCracken Eye and Face Institute’s office today to schedule an appointment for a consultation with Dr. Michael McCracken.
+During your consultation you can learn about the many facial rejuvenation procedures available, including blepharoplasty, mid-facelift, Botulinum Toxin injections and more.

 Dr. McCracken prefers to perform brow lift surgery in a controlled setting in a surgery center.
 This allows an anesthesiologist to administer medication intravenously to keep you comfortable.
 General anesthesia is almost never necessary.
 On rare occasions and in select patients, brow lift surgery may be performed in the office with only local anesthetic injection.